spesmilo/electrum-docs/merchant.rst

    your private key
    -----END PRIVATE KEY-----

-Set the path to your the private key file with setconfig:
+Set the path to your the SSL private key file with setconfig:

 .. code-block:: bash